 On the minus side, the Hillenbrands script is thin on the ground.
 They tread in clichés taken straight from Jaws (1975) is the cliché character of the mayor wanting news of the snake hushed, this time for fear of losing a micro-brewing festival!!
 More irritatingly, they set up an extended prologue about how doctor Joseph Ruskins assistant Courtney Gains recklessly injects himself with the snake serum, which seems to turn him into the giant snake.
 This however has nothing to do with anything that appears later in the film one would think that the connection to Ruskins assistant would have made for some plot development later but this is not the case.
 In fact, the assistant is never ever referred to again and the film could easily have happened without the prologue.
 Erik Estrada has an awful cameo as a flamboyantly gay parade organizer.

-David and Scott Hillenbrand subsequently went onto make various other genre films, including the purportedly terrible Demon Island (2002) about a haunted piñata, the computer game come to life film Game Box 1.0 (2004) and the horror spoof Transylmania (2009).
+David and Scott Hillenbrand subsequently went onto make various other genre films, including the purportedly terrible Demon Island (2002) about a haunted piñata, the computer game come to life film Game Box 1.0 (2004) and the horror spoof Transylmania (2009), as well as produced Grave Secrets (2013) and the short-lived horror anthology tv series Deadtime Stories (2013-4).
 Their greatest success has been the frat comedy Dorm Daze (2003) and its sequel.